 At the termination of the lease agreement, if the Landlord does not intend to impose a claim on the security deposit, the Landlord has 15 days to return the security deposit or 30 days to give the Tenant(s) written notice by certified mail of his or her intention to impose a claim on the deposit and the reason for imposing the claim and send to the Tenant’s last know address.
 It is very important for the Tenant to provide their new mailing address to the Landlord, otherwise the Landlord will most likely send the deposit or the claim to the Tenant’s former residence and the Landlord has met the criteria of the statute.
 If the Landlord fails to give written notice within 30 days, the Landlord forfeits their right to impose a claim.

-If you’re dealing with a security deposit issue, call the experienced West Palm Beach Eviction Attorneys of the Law Office of Ryan S. Shipp, PLLC is here to help.
-Call us today at (561) 699-0399 for a free consultation or visit our Lantana, Florida office location.
+If you’re dealing with a security deposit issue, call the experienced West Palm Beach Eviction Attorneys of the Law Office of Ryan S. Shipp, PLLC today at 561.699.0399 or visit our Lantana, Florida office location.
 We serve both Landlords and Tenants throughout the great State of Florida.